pivotal-cf/pivotal-ui/CONTRIBUTING.md

 1. Commit your changes in logical chunks.
 Please read over our [commit guidelines](#commit-guidelines).

+1. File names should be plural, snake-cased, and end with `.scss` (i.e. `buttons.scss`).

+1. CSS classes should be singular and separated by dashes (i.e. `.button-super-awesome`).

 1. [Document your component](#documenting-components) in the styleguide.

 1. **Before you push**, [test for regressions with CssCritic](#rerun-the-test-suite-for-regressions-before-you-commitmake-a-pull-request).